-From the above comments, it is apparent how simulation is an appropriate and useful tool in environmental studies and, therefore, should have been frequently used.
-However, as we will show in this section, it has seldom been applied in this area of research, and the question is "why not"?
-To try to answer this, we reviewed, among other sources, the last decade of the Winter Simulation Conference (WSC) an important forum for discrete event simulation.
-We found that (i) not many simulationists and operations research (O.R.) engineers have worked in modeling environmental problems and (ii) few environmentalists use simulation to model ecological problems.
-This is intriguing, since other quantitative researchers such as statisticians, are already actively applying their models and tools in ecological studies.
+From the above, it seems apparent that simulation is an appropriate and useful tool in environmental studies and, therefore, should have been frequently used.
+However, as we will see in this section, it has seldom been applied in this area, and the question is "why not"?
+To try to answer it, we overviewed, among other sources, the last decade of the Winter Simulation Conference (WSC) an important forum for research on discrete event simulation.
+We found that (i) not many simulationists and operations research (O.R.) engineers have worked in modeling environmental problems, and (ii) few environmentalists use simulation to model ecological problems.
+This is interesting, since other quantitative researchers such as statisticians, are actively applying their models and tools in ecological studies.

 Since 1990 we found few WSC papers dealing with environmental topics.
-In 1992, one WSC session was dedicated to natural resource models.
+For example, in 1992 one WSC session was dedicated to natural resource models.
 Three papers were presented, dealing with ecological issues.
 Knisel et al. (1992) describe the development of a mathematical model with three basic components (hydrology, erosion and chemistry) to evaluate pollution from agricultural and forestry sources.
 The model simulates impact of management on response of field-size areas to climatic input.
 Wiles et al. (1992) conducted simulation experiments to evaluate scouting plans for use with weed control decision model for soybeans.
 As in the present paper, the authors were concerned with demonstrating the simulation methodology as a valid tool for evaluation of alternatives.
 Chang and Odeh (1992) presented a simulation model to generate monthly data for water quality using a first order Markovian process.

 Clymer (1993) in a limited review of the simulation literature discusses the merits "of discrete event model applications in the field of global simulation".
 Clymer discovers that "very little use has been made of discrete event models in world simulation."
-He suggests a list of eight global problems for discrete event simulation

-(including land, fresh water, atmosphere and ocean physics and chemistry, including pollutants and thermal effects).
+He suggests a list of eight global problems for discrete event simulation (including land, fresh water, atmosphere and ocean physics and chemistry, including pollutants and thermal effects).
 And he presents a short bibliography of papers about modeling ecological problems or related subjects.

-In 1994, the WSC dedicated another session to waste management and environmental modeling problems and there were six papers presented.
+In 1994, WSC dedicated a session to waste management and environmental modeling problems and were six papers were presented.
 Boomer et al. (1994) develop a dynamic model that simulates expected activities occurring between underground waste storage tanks and define activities and functions for planned systems.
 Hand and Barr (1994) present two flexible simulation models for trans ceramic waste and perform trade-offs between different system design alternatives.
-Shaver (1994) describes a simulation model for the development of a proposed solid waste management system and evaluates alternative system configurations, throughput and capacity of proposed solutions.
+Shaver (1994) describes a simulation model for the development of a solid waste management system and evaluates alternative system configurations, throughput and capacity for the proposed solutions.

 Hoefer et al. (1994) simulate a safety subsystem at an operating nuclear plant and compare different models on the basis of cost.
 Ross et al. (1994) simulate environmental restoration activities and remedial strategies for contaminated water and storage facilities, predicts system behavior, and compares alternative solutions.
 Lehr et al (1994) discuss the sensitivity analysis for a simulation model that investigates the oil weathering process.
 Ioannou (1999) uses simulation in dam construction, but only to optimize the use of construction equipment.
 Finally, only Romeu (1995 and 1997) briefly outlines a GPSS simulation model of an aquatic ecosystem, within several educational applications of simulation, and then proposes its use for applied environmental work.
+And we have found little if anything in the area, after that.